Interference in Space and Time

 Frequency Combs: Phase-Coherent Temporal Interference

-The pulse generation we just examined leads us to an important concept in modern optics: frequency combs.
-A frequency comb is a spectrum consisting of a series of discrete, equally spaced frequency lines that results from a train of phase-coherent pulses in the time domain.
+The pulse generation we just examined leads to an important concept in modern optics: frequency combs.
+A frequency comb is a spectrum consisting of discrete, equally spaced frequency lines arising from a phase-coherent pulse train in the time domain.

 \[f_n = f_0 + n \cdot f_{rep}\]